When older couples are close together, their heart rates synchronize

-Category: Environment Hits: 0As couples grow old together, their interdependence heightens.
+Category: Environment Hits: 2As couples grow old together, their interdependence heightens.
 Often, they become each other's primary source of physical and emotional support.
 Long-term marriages have a profound impact on health and well-being, but benefits depend on relationship quality.
 A new study examines the dynamics of long-term relationships through spatial proximity.
 The researchers find that when partners are close to each other, their heart rates synchronize in complex patterns of interaction.

 Read more https://www.sciencedaily.com/releases/2021/11/211117211605.htm